 A Welsh Paralympic champion who transformed public perception of disability sport and then carried her formidable drive into the House of Lords.

-Tanni Grey-Thompson didn't just win races; she reshaped the landscape for athletes with disabilities in the UK.
-Born with spina bifida in Cardiff, she took to wheelchair racing as a teenager and unleashed a competitive fury that yielded 16 Paralympic medals, 11 of them gold, across five Games.
-Her dominance in the 100m, 200m, and 400m events throughout the 1990s and early 2000s made her a household name.
-But her impact rolled far beyond the track.
-With sharp intellect and uncompromising advocacy, she became a powerful voice for disability rights, accessibility, and integrity in sport.
-This led to a natural second act in public service: she was made a life peer in 2010.
-In the House of Lords, Baroness Grey-Thompson applies the same focus and determination she once reserved for the finish line to policymaking, championing social mobility and equality with the authority of someone who has spent a lifetime breaking down barriers.
+Tanni Grey-Thompson won 16 Paralympic medals, 11 of them gold, across five Games as a wheelchair racer.
+Born with spina bifida in Cardiff, she dominated the 100m, 200m, and 400m events throughout the 1990s and early 2000s.
+She became a powerful voice for disability rights, accessibility, and integrity in sport.
+In 2010 she was made a life peer.
+In the House of Lords, Baroness Grey-Thompson applies the same focus and determination she once reserved for the finish line to policymaking, championing social mobility and equality.

 1965–1980